notAperson535/OneClick-macOS-Simple-KVM/docs/guide-phone-passthrough.md

 SUBSYSTEMS=="usb", ATTRS{idVendor}=="05ac", ATTRS{idProduct}=="*",GROUP="users", MODE="0660"
 ```

 The 0x05ac vendor ID in this case is for an Apple iPhone 5C.
 For iphones specifically, it can help to disable usbmuxd with an empty /etc/udev/rules.d/39-usbmuxd.rules.
-Now, either reboot, or run as root
+Now, run this command as root

 ```
 sudo udevadm control -R